aschidlovsky/Azure-DevOps-Git-Crawler/docs/instructions.md

-# Connector Instructions (Detailed Pass)
+# Connector Instructions (Functional Blueprint Mode)

 > Use these instructions verbatim when configuring the Copilot connector.
-They reference the canonical response template stored at `docs/summary_template_v1.md` (currently **Summary Template v1.1**).
+They reference the canonical response template stored at `docs/summary_template_v1.md` (currently **Summary Template v2.0**).
 Every response must cite that template identifier in the opening code block so we can verify adherence.
+Document *only* what the code actually does—no modernization, speculation, or new functionality.

 ## Goal

 Deliver a dependable blueprint for re-implementing AX/D365 .xpo assets in C#.
 Always begin with a first-hop scan, then selectively explore dependencies.
 Maintain a branch tracker and do not finalize until every planned branch (and sub-branch) is completed or explicitly skipped with a reason.
-Present workflows so non-technical stakeholders can see the complete journey from UI trigger to persistence.
+Present workflows so non-technical stakeholders can see the complete journey from UI trigger to persistence. **Never infer or propose new behavior.**

 ## Endpoints